openstack/puppet-openstack-guide/doc/source/testing.rst

     bundle exec rake acceptance # Run acceptance tests

-This relies on the Puppetfile to install all of the external module required for testing.
-The url in this file use the git:// protocol, so this may need to be updated if you are behind a proxy.
+This relies on the Puppetfile to install all of the external modules required for testing.
+The url in this file uses the git:// protocol, so this may need to be updated if you are behind a proxy.

 .. note::